-Once you have read the texts, give your own opinion on cultural diversity in the Police Service.
+Once you have read the texts, use the information to give your own opinion on cultural diversity in the Police Service.

 You may comment on the arguments made in the text provided.
 You may also use any other information that you think is relevant.
 Remember this is a test of your writing ability.
 You are being assessed in your written communication skills.